uri-templates/uritemplate-py/README.rst

 uritemplate works with Python 2.5+.

-.. note:: You need to install `simplejson`_ module for Python 2.5.
+.. note:: You need to install `simplejson`_ module to run the tests on Python 2.5.

 .. _simplejson: https://pypi.python.org/pypi/simplejson/